huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    :param boolean editable: whether the user is allowed to enter their own text instead.
 Defaults to ``false``
    :returns {input, ok}: ``input`` will be the input text and ``ok`` will be ``true`` if ``OK`` was selected. ``input`` will be the text of the item at ``default`` and ``ok`` will be ``false`` if ``Cancel`` was selected or if the window was closed without selection.

+.. js:function:: utility.getMapNames()

+   Gets the list of map names.

+   :returns array: the list of map names

+.. js:function:: utility.getTilesetNames()

+   Gets the list of tileset names.

+   :returns array: the list of tileset names

+.. js:function:: utility.getPrimaryTilesetNames()

+   Gets the list of primary tileset names.

+   :returns array: the list of primary tileset names

+.. js:function:: utility.getSecondaryTilesetNames()

+   Gets the list of secondary tileset names.

+   :returns array: the list of secondary tileset names

+.. js:function:: utility.getMetatileBehaviorNames()

+   Gets the list of metatile behavior names.

+   :returns array: the list of metatile behavior names

+.. js:function:: utility.getSongNames()

+   Gets the list of song names.

+   :returns array: the list of song names

+.. js:function:: utility.getLocationNames()

+   Gets the list of map location names.

+   :returns array: the list of map location names

+.. js:function:: utility.getWeatherNames()

+   Gets the list of weather names.

+   :returns array: the list of weather names

+.. js:function:: utility.getMapTypeNames()

+   Gets the list of map type names.

+   :returns array: the list of map type names

+.. js:function:: utility.getBattleSceneNames()

+   Gets the list of battle scene names.

+   :returns array: the list of battle scene names

 .. js:function:: utility.isPrimaryTileset(tilesetName)

    Gets whether the specified tileset is a primary tileset.